elunna/nerfhack-changelog/README.md

 * green slimes can appear in the main dungeon
 * gremlins can steal intrinsics no matter the time of day (FIQ)
 * peaceful gremlins don't use fountains/pools/etc to split themselves (Fourk)
-* hezrou and steam vortices don't leave clouds unless they moved so they won't obscure their own visibility with self-generated clouds.
 * hobbits can get flint with their slings (xnh)
 * horned devils get a butt attack
 * ice and bone devils are now lawful (xnh)